 Omaha, LB9 creates a task force that will develop minimum standards for radon-resistant new construction in Nebraska.
-The standards will be designed so that they could be enforced by a county, city or village as part of its local building code.
+The standards will be de- Sen. Bob Krist signed so that they could be enforced by a county, city or village as part of its local building code.